How to Withdraw Money From Aadhaar?

 Entering Your Aadhaar Number Carefully

 You will then be asked to provide your 12-digit Aadhaar number.
-You might either tell it to the agent, who will type it into the device, or you might enter it yourself on a small keypad.
+You may either relay it to the agent, who will input it into the device, or enter it yourself on a small keypad.
 Double-check that the number is correct before proceeding.

 Confirming Your Identity with Your Fingerprint or Eye Scan

-This is the security step.
+This step involves biometric verification for security.
 The agent will ask you to place your finger (usually a thumb) on a small scanner.
 If an eye scanner is used, you will look into it.
-This biometric scan matches your unique identity with the details linked to your Aadhaar.
+This biometric scan validates your unique identity against the details linked to your Aadhaar.
 Once your identity is confirmed, the transaction can continue.

 Receiving Your Cash and a Confirmation Slip

-After your identity is successfully verified, the agent will give you the requested cash.
+After your identity is successfully verified, the agent will disburse the requested cash.
 You will also receive a confirmation slip, which is a small printed receipt.
 This slip shows the amount you withdrew and confirms the transaction was successful.
-Always keep this slip as proof.
+Retain this slip as proof of transaction.

 Keeping Your Money Safe and Sound

-While using your Aadhaar for withdrawals is very convenient and secure, it’s always wise to follow some safety tips to protect your money and personal information.
+While using your Aadhaar for withdrawals is highly convenient and secure, it’s prudent to adhere to certain safety guidelines to protect your money and personal information.

 Always Protect Your Aadhaar Number